flexera-public/policy_templates/cost/azure/marketplace_new_products/README.md

 ### Policy Cost Reporting Details

 The policy includes the estimated monthly cost.
 Optima is used to retrieve the cost of the Marketplace product for a full day (3 days ago) which is then multiplied by 30.44 (the average number of days in a month).
 The cost is displayed in the Estimated Monthly Cost column.
-The incident message detail includes the sum of each resource *Estimated Monthly Cost* as *Potential Monthly Cost*.
+The incident message detail includes the sum of each product *Estimated Monthly Cost* as *Potential Monthly Cost*.

 ## Input Parameters